Around Iceland in 10 days

 On the last day of the tour we drive from Snæfellsnes into Borgarfjörður and Húsafell with one of the most beautiful waterfalls in Iceland, Hraunfossar and Barnafoss.
 Also visiting a great location at the edge of the West Iceland highlands before heading back to Borgarnes, a village by the ring road.
 On the way from Borgarfjörður we pass through Hvalfjörður, Iceland’s longest fjord.
 Returning to Reykjavik for the night.

-Availability for 2019: May 20th, June 29th (one seat available).
+Availability for 2019: May 20th, June 29th FULLY BOOKED.
 Please send me a message for other options.

 Group: Max 3 passengers, min 2 pers.
 Larger groups can be arranged by request.